Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 Can I negotiate my ACV settlement with my insurance company?

 Yes, and you often should.
-Insurers sometimes use outdated or incomplete comparable sales data.
+Insurers sometimes use outdated or incomplete comparable sales data, and drivers who document their case thoroughly often see payouts increase by 10–30%.
 You can dispute the offer by providing recent local listings of similar vehicles, maintenance records, and an independent appraisal.
 Most policies also include an appraisal clause allowing both parties to hire appraisers, with a neutral umpire settling any disagreement.
-Many drivers successfully increase their settlements by 10–20% through proper documentation.
+Review our total loss settlement negotiation guide for a step-by-step approach.

 What type of coverage is best for a classic or collector car?

 Standard ACV policies are a poor fit for classic vehicles that appreciate over time rather than depreciate.
-Agreed value coverage — available through specialty classic car insurers — locks in a pre-agreed payout amount backed by an appraisal, so you know exactly what you'll receive if the car is totaled.
+Agreed value coverage — available through specialty classic car insurers like Hagerty, Grundy, and others — locks in a pre-agreed payout amount backed by an appraisal, so you know exactly what you'll receive if the car is totaled.
 Stated value policies can also help but may still pay the lesser of the stated amount or ACV, which could leave you short.
+The collectible car insurance market is projected at $5.74 billion in 2025, with more specialty insurers expanding agreed value options as general auto rates continue to climb.

 Compare Car Insurance Rates in Ohio